Sanglorian/orcus/Orcus Rulebook - current.md

 ### Prone

-- Your only movement option is to Crawl, unless you stand up and thereby end the condition.
+- Your only movement options are to Crawl or teleport, unless you stand up and thereby end the condition.
 If you are climbing or flying when you become prone, you fall to the ground.
   - A flying creature that falls prone descends squares up to its fly speed and then falls the rest of the way.
+  - You remain prone after teleporting.
 - -2 to attack rolls.
 - Melee attack rolls against you have combat advantage.
 - +2 to AC, Fortitude, Reflex and Will defense against ranged attacks (unless attacker is adjacent to you).

 ### Rattled